 Pastor John Jonah Fazhi (2003-2005)

 Pastor Joel.
 T. Yisa Essan.
 The first to be posted and came along with his wife.

-Today Boku has produced two priests in the Anglican Communion
+Today Boku has produced two priest in the Anglican communion

 Ven.
 Jeremiah.
 N. Kolo

 The civil servants from Boku usually hold meetings three times in a year and at periods that a good number of them will be available.
 These periods are: